Limit Order Books: Challenges of Studying LOBs

-Throughout the opening auction, all market participants can see what the values of $\hat{p}$ and $A_{\hat{p}}$ would be if the auction were to end at that moment.
-The purpose of the opening auction is to allow all market participants to observe the ``discovery'' of the price without any matchings taking place until the process is complete.
-Such a price discovery process is common to many markets.\footnote{\textcite{Biais:1999} performed a formal hypothesis test on price discovery data from the Paris Bourse.
-Working at the 2.5\% level, they did not reject the null hypothesis that market participants ``learned'' (i.e., that their conditional expectations approached the market value of the asset) during the final 9 minutes of the price discovery process.
-However, they found that during the early part of the price discovery process, market participants' actions were not significantly different from noise.}
+Throughout the opening auction, all traders can see what the value of $\hat{p}$ would be if the auction were to end at that moment.
+This allows all traders to observe the discovery of the price without any matchings taking place until the process is complete.
+Such a price-discovery process is common to many markets.\footnote{\citet{Biais:1999} performed a formal hypothesis test on price-discovery data from the Paris Bourse.
+Working at the 2.5\% level, they did not reject the null hypothesis that traders' conditional expectations of asset price approached the market value of the asset during the final 9 minutes of the price-discovery process.
+However, they found that traders' actions were not significantly different from noise during the early part of the price-discovery process.}